 Got varicose veins in your ballsack?
 You’re not that weird.
 About 1 in 10 dudes have varicoceles at some point in their lives.
 They can cause pain, infertility and lowered testosterone, but often they’re perfectly harmless.

-(Of course, if you’re concerned about your dick you should probably see a doctor.
+(Of course, if you’re concerned about your penis you should probably see a doctor.
 Don’t take medical advice from a listicle.)

 What’s important to understand is that penises aren’t all meant to look the same.
 Variation in size and appearance is natural.
 Don’t stress out about it.
-Your dick (or your fat baby’s dick) is probably okay.
+Your penis (or your fat baby’s penis) is probably okay.

 Did we miss any other important dick facts that you know of?
 Which ones didn’t you know about?